ThDiamant/FitbitAPI/report.md

     print('Connection to MongoDB server failed: %s' % e)
 ```

+If everything goes well, we will get the message "Connection to MongoDB server successful".
+If not, then there might be an issue with Mongo, in which case we can try to re-install it to make sure no errors happened there, or, google (or use ChatGPT) in order to find what the specific issue is :).

 The next step is to create a new database and a collection in it in order to save the data.
 To do so, execute the following code:

 ``` python